You are listening to the Sean Hannity radio show podcast.

 This is in Washington.

-Media is obsessing over their hate speech and you know, this absolute insanity, this meltdown.
+Media is obsessing over their hate speech and, you know, this absolute insanity, this meltdown.

-We saw it at Hamilton, we saw it at the AMA.
+We saw it at the AMA.

-Let's see, he's calling for a crackdown on paid rioters.
+Our buddy Senator Ben Sass, who wouldn't vote for Trump, see, he's calling for a crackdown on paid rioters.

 Well, how do you crack down on paid rioters?